Shopify/toxiproxy/README.md

  - `enabled`: true/false
  - `timeout`: time in milliseconds

+#### slicer

+Slices TCP data up into small bits, optionally adding a delay between each sliced "packet".

+Fields:

+ - `enabled`: true/false
+ - `averageSize`: size in bytes of an average packet
+ - `sizeVariation`: variation in bytes of an average packet (should be smaller than averageSize)
+ - `delay`: time in microseconds to delay each packet by

 ### HTTP API

 All communication with the Toxiproxy daemon from the client happens through the